dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 It allows to switch off/on the TEI referral option.

 Collapse sections in form (**New 2.3.1**):
 Current behavior lets the sections collapse and expand in an accordion style.
-This option allows overriding or changing this behavior.
+This option overrides the behavior by keeping all the sections of the form (registration and events) open and removing the "next" button in each section.

 #### Specific settings { #capture_app_android_settings_webapp_appearance_program_specific }

-This section allows to admin user to customize the filter and percentage completion appearance option.
+This section allows the admin user to customize features such as filter, completion percentage, mandatory search, referrals, TEI headers and referral options.
+Each explained in the section below.

 To add a specific setting:

 - Click on *Add a Program Settings*, and a dialog will appear.
 - Click on the dropdown that will show a list of programs.